Dubs to the fore as Football All Star nominations announced

 The history-making, six-in-a-row All-Ireland champions Dublin head up the high-calibre 45- strong shortlist with 13 men throughout every area of the pitch.
 Beaten finalists Mayo are next with 12 contenders for the final 15.

-After winning a first Ulster title since 1997, Cavan have been rewarded with seven nominations.
+After winning a first Ulster title since 1997, Cavan have been rewarded with seven nominations with Raymond Galligan, Ciarán Brady, Padraig Faulkner, Gerry Smith, Thomas Galligan, Gearóid McKiernan & Martin Reilly all nominated.
 The Breffni County’s previous winners are Ollie Brady (1978) and Dermot McCabe (1997).

 Tipperary’s memorable march to a first Munster senior football title since 1935 is reflected in four nominations for defenders Kevin Fahy and Bill Maher; with Colin O’Riordan among the midfield contenders and captain Conor Sweeney named among the forward contenders.
 Their last PwC All-Star in football was Michael Quinlivan in 2016.